AlexThomas90210/card-validation-service/README.md

 ## Infrastructure Implementation
 #### CloudFormation ( Infrastructure as Code )
 The infrastructure is hosted on AWS and makes use to CloudFormation to automate the provisioning of infrastructure.
 All the CloudFormation templates are in the directory cloudformation/ .
-In there, there is multiple stacks which automates the provisioning and deployment of services needed to run the system and a deploy.example.sh script which can be executed on your account with placeholders for variables to fill in for anyone who wants to run the system on their AWS account in 1 click.
+In there, there is a master-template.yaml file which is the master stack that calls multiple smaller stacks which automates the provisioning and deployment of services needed to run the system.
+A deploy.example.sh script which can be executed on your account with placeholders for variables to fill in for anyone who wants to run the system on their AWS account in 1 click.

 Note that to run the CloudFormation stack you will need to create a keypair in your account to have SSH access to the web